ngager/Vidjot/README.md

 # Vidjot

+Vidjot is a small Node/Express application for saving video ideas.

 ### Running Code
 To run this application, clone the repository then run the commands below in the main directory.
 Once finished, open a up browser and navigate to ``` localhost:5000 ```